College of Health

 Experiential, or experience-based, learning has a profound impact on students’ education by enriching their coursework and helping them develop new skills, make connections in their field, and grow in confidence through student organizations, research, internships, leadership development and global experiences.
 These opportunities prepare our students to be globally aware leaders and problem solvers and also help increase graduation rates, cultural awareness, lifelong success and personal and career fulfillment.

-In the College of Public Health and Human Sciences, we know that our students are driven by responding to pressing issues and solving problems.
+In the College of Health, we know that our students are driven by responding to pressing issues and solving problems.
 There is no better way to ensure our students go on to lead successful, fulfilling careers with significant impact than by guiding them through hands-on service to communities and cutting-edge research projects.
 However, not all students can afford these opportunities or the time away from paid work that they may require.

 Donors can expand access to experiential learning opportunities and propel critical research forward by helping to fund fellowship and research assistantships, internships and service-learning opportunities.
 These positions empower graduate and undergraduate students to gain the financial means necessary to achieve their academic goals, bolster their professional reputation as scholars and problems-solvers and place them side by side with faculty on leading discoveries and impactful outreach projects.